-- Water density causes drag and effectively decreases your ability to move freely.
+- Water density causes drag and effectively decreases our ability to move freely.

-- Colors appear different because some of them are absorbed by water.
+- Colors appear different because certain wavelengths of light are absorbed by water, even clear water.

 - Water is a much better conductor of heat than air.
-As a result, we lose heat much more quickly in water.
+As a result, you’ll lose heat much more quickly in water.

 - Most importantly, at sea level, water weighs about 800 times more than air.
-Therefore, as you descend underwater, you are quickly subjected to pressure.
-This greatly affects the gases inside the human body.
+Therefore, as you descend underwater, you are quickly subjected to increased pressure.
+This greatly affects what happens inside a scuba diver's body—your body.

-You do not need to understand every part of every law or equation, but you must understand what it all means to you and your body when you are underwater.
-You should talk to a dive professional at your dive center if you need help understanding this unit.
+You do not need to understand every part of every physics law or equation, but you must understand how physics can affect you and your body when you are underwater.

 - Explain some of the physical effects on divers underwater